 - Where the South scores low relative to other districts is on a composite measure of satisfaction with living conditions, including one’s own apartment, the local area, parks, cleanliness and safety.
 Only residents of Jerusalem and Tel Aviv do worse on this measure.

 - In 2000, the average residence of Jews and others in the South had 3.7 rooms.
-By 2017, it had increased to 4.2 rooms, on par with residence size in the north, around 0.2 rooms more than in Jerusalem and Haifa districts, and 0.5 rooms more than in Tel Aviv.
-Only Central District has larger houses on average.
+By 2017, it had increased to 4.2 rooms, on par with residence size in the North, around 0.2 rooms more than in Jerusalem and Haifa Districts, and 0.5 rooms more than in Tel Aviv.
+Only the Central District has larger houses on average.

-- The real estate market in the South has looked more resilient during the COVID-19 epidemic in terms of number of sales than that of all other districts.
+- The real estate market in the South has looked more resilient during the Covid-19 epidemic in terms of number of sales than that of all other districts.
 The South was the only district in the country in which combined sales in the second and third quarter of 2020 exceeded those of the same quarters in 2017 or 2018.
 This is a testament to strong ongoing demand.
-That demand is particularly concentrated in the 4.5–5 room sector, a core family-sized apartment.
+That demand is largely for 4.5–5 room apartments, appropriate for families.

 Education and employment

 - There have also been substantial increases in university education among the South’s Muslim population.
-Among 25–34 year olds, Muslims have 1.5 years less schooling then Jews.
-That is the same gap as in the North, and smaller than in any other district in the country.
+Among 25–34 year olds, Muslims have 1.5 years less schooling than Jews versus a gap of 5.5 years among those ages 45–54, and 8 years among those ages 55–64.

 - On the other hand, even with these increases in education, the share of people aged 30–44 in the South with a university degree remains the lowest in any district in the country